VideosWorks/imgui-ffmpeg-opengl/README.md

 Currently in test or work in progress :

 - [ ] display the incrustation using several lines (i.e. a vector of).
-Currente status : one line only
+Current status : one line only
 - [ ] display a customized video incrustation (e.g. complex box + transparent background)
 - [x] (works, not yet implemented) replace OpenCV using direct_cv_encode (fork of opencv-ffmpeg), with creation of a high quality video using fmpeg.
 - [ ] capture audio : (fonctionnel mais pas intégré encore)